t3ng214/aws-alexa-workshop-ask/README.md

 5. Unzip the downloaded file and you will get the .json file.
 This will be used for Alexa Skill later.
 You can also export it as Lex format.
 The exported file can be used to replicate the same bot in another account.

+>Note: You could use https://jsonformatter.curiousconcept.com/ to convert the file to standard indented json
+>if the file's original indents is not perfect

 ###	9 Import Lex Intents to Alexa Voice Interface

 1. Go to the Amazon Developer Portal https://developer.amazon.com .
 In the top-right corner of the screen, click the "Sign In" button.
 (If you don't already have an account, you will be able to create a new one for free.
 Note it's not the same account for amazon.com)